XPL 099 Academic Course for Internships

-Occasionally, organizations may require that students pursuing internships with them receive academic credit from their college.
+Occasionally, organizations may require that students pursuing internships with them must be doing the internship in affiliation with their college/university.
 At Davidson, students who must receive academic credit for their internship are now able to receive it.

-The only students who qualify for this credit are students doing unpaid internships that require academic credit as a condition of participating in the program.
-The credit will be assigned as XPL 099 and, while it will appear on your transcript, will not count as one of your 32 courses required for graduation.
+The only students who qualify for this course are students doing unpaid internships that require academic credit as a condition of participating in the program and international students who have been approved for Curricular Practical Training (CPT).
+The course will be assigned as XPL 099 and, while it will appear on your transcript, will not count as one of your 32 courses required for graduation.
 Grading will be Pass/Fail.
 All course requirements must be met to pass the course.

 Academic credit must be required by the organization offering the internship (not optional or encouraged).